elite159844/tommieblogwebsite/src/content/blog/how-to-make-money-in-your-free-time.md

 - Fastask: (https://fastask.net/app/)
 - Swagbucks: (https://www.swagbucks.com/)

-[The sites i recommend are earnlab, gain.gg, kash.gg and chequity.io.]
+The sites i [recommend] are earnlab, gain.gg, kash.gg and chequity.io.
 In my personal opinion these are the best sites you can use, they have great support, fast payouts and more.

 ## Conclusion

-This is the brief specification of how you can customize this theme.
-You can customize more if you know some coding.
-For customizing styles, please read [this article](https://astro-paper.pages.dev/posts/customizing-astropaper-theme-color-schemes/).
-Thanks for reading.✌🏻